rajeshjanga218/netflix-chatgpt/README.md

 - signup and create api key in TMDB
 - integrated TMDB nowplaying movies api in project
 - created custom hook fetch movies data and updated to store
+- created main and secondary containers
+- fetched the data for trailer video
+- updated the store with trailer video
+- embedded youtube video and autoplay

 # Features